 This apprenticeship has been designed by employers for those that work as a manager of a department or team and have a range of responsibilities but have perhaps not had any formal training.

 Throughout this apprenticeship the ILM Level 5 Diploma for Managers will be included.

-- Attendance: Four study weekends at Huntingdon (March, June, September and November) plus online learning.
-Additional support via assessor visits to your workplace will be discussed on an individual basis.
+- Attendance: Four study weekends and online learning.
+Additional workplace assessor visits can also be discussed on an individual basis

-- Duration: 24 months (20% of your time must be spent studying off the job).
+- Duration: 24 months (20% of time must be spent studying off the job)

 This apprenticeship consists of:

 - The required knowledge, skills and behaviours to effectively manage people and deliver results

 - End Point Assessment to demonstrate the standard is achieved

 - ILM Level 5 Diploma for Managers

 - Functional Skills Level 2 in Maths and English unless exempt